jjcoronal/portf0lio/page6.md

 ### 3: Product Iteration & Validation

 Through iterative Mom-Test interviews and rapid prototyping, the team learned that casual interactions matter as much as meaningful conversations, and that a discrete, easy-to-wear identifier could lower the threshold for strangers to connect.
-A token was developed as the Minimum Viable Product (MVP) in order to put the idea into action.

 ![image](assets/img/unmutecommute/iteration1.png)![image](assets/img/unmutecommute/iteration2.png)![image](assets/img/unmutecommute/testcards.png)